nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 "memcache".

-.. note:: If you do not install and enable a local memcache you will see a warning on your Nextcloud admin page. **A memcache is not required and you may safely ignore the warning if you prefer.** If you enable only a distributed cache (``memcache.distributed``) in your ``config.php`` and not a local cache (``memcache.local``) you will still see the cache warning.
+.. note:: If you do not install and enable a local memcache you will see a warning on your Nextcloud admin page. **A memcache is not required.
+You may safely ignore the warning if you prefer.** If you enable only a distributed cache (``memcache.distributed``) in your ``config.php`` and not a local cache (``memcache.local``) you will still see the cache warning.

-A **PHP opcache** stores compiled PHP scripts so they don't need to be re-compiled every time they are called.
+A **PHP opcache** stores compiled PHP scripts, so they don't need to be re-compiled every time they are called.
 PHP bundles the Zend OPcache in core since version 5.5, so you don't need to install an opcache manually.